 - The vessel doesn’t have to turn around before leaving for the next turbine, saving manoeuvering time between turbines

-- X-STERN® is kept towards the weather while on standby during night.
+- The X-STERN is kept towards the weather while on standby during night.
 The service crews get complete rest in between their maintenance shift due to no slamming or vibrations

 - There will also be no slamming due to the X-STERN while on DP or even when transferring between the turbines